GDPR

 • document lawful bases and legitimate interests where relevant;

-• carry out DPIAs where required, especially for worker monitoring or large-scale tracking;
+• carry out DPIAs where required;

 • enter into a signed DPA where processor terms are required.